Business & Enterprise

 Doughnut Economics calls on businesses to demonstrate how they are going to transform so that they will belong in a future that is regenerative and distributive.
 The answer is a journey into the deep design of business itself – explored through the Purpose, Networks, Governance, Ownership, and Finance of any business.
 Regenerative and distributive strategies, practices and ideas can be unlocked through such changes in business design, thereby helping to bring humanity into the Doughnut.
 For a quick intro to enterprise design, check out our video.

 To help guide this journey, we have now launched DEAL's Doughnut Design for Business tool - available as a core version (5 hours) and as a taster version (2 hours).
+DEAL has published case studies of businesses to support practitioners.
 There is a guide for those involved in business education.
 You can also read more about the concepts and ideas in the tool in our What Doughnut Economics means for business paper.

 To protect the integrity of Doughnut Economics and ensure its potential remains truly transformative, we set out below our policy on how businesses can engage with Doughnut Economics.